garciamolinafer/pdsnd_github/README.md

 4/11/2024

 ### Project Title
-RUBICON - BIKESHARE by Fernando Garcia Molina
+RUBRIC - BIKESHARE PYTHON PROGRAM by Fernando Garcia Molina

 ### Description
 Evaluation of bikesharing information on three american cities.
 Based on historical data and using python pandas and numpy capabilities